 Be enthusiastic and create a fun learning environment where swimmers want to participate and show you how hard they are working and how much they have improved.
 Not only will it make swimming more fun for the class, it will make your job as an instructor a rewarding one.

 What are some techniques you use to keep your swimmers moving and engaged during lessons?
-Share in the comments below.
+Share in the comments below your tips to better swimming lessons.